dt-alliances/cas-quickstart/README.md

 1. Dynatrace Accounts:
     * Dynatrace SaaS environment
-    * Cloud Automation Solution SaaS instance
+    * Cloud Automation SaaS instance
 1. Permissions:
     * You manage team members access using Dynatrace account settings.
     * Cloud Automation uses the same SSO as Dynatrace, so you will use the same login for both